kadena-docs/kadena-docs/docs/pact-5/special-use-cases.md

 # Specialized functions

-Pact includes several built-in functions that are intended for very specific use cases, including integration with other tools and zero knowledge proofs.
+Pact includes several built-in functions that are intended for very specific use cases, such as integrating with other tools and working with zero knowledge proofs.

 ## Commitments